 The vehicle generates data.
 For example, this may be status data such as the current odometer reading; usage-based data, such as average mileage; or event data such as an automatic service call.
 Some of this data is encrypted in the form of “telematics data” and is transferred exclusively to secure BMW Group servers via the permanently installed SIM card.

-BMW and MINI customers can request a CarData data archive on the BMW ConnectedDrive or MINI Connected customer portal at any time.
+BMW and MINI customers can request a CarData data report on the BMW ConnectedDrive or MINI Connected customer portal at any time.
 This provides transparency for the most recent essential telematics data stored on BMW Group servers at the time of request.

 Service providers like workshops or insurance companies can register for CarData.
 If a BMW or MINI customer would like to use a certain service and has actively consented to the sharing of their telematics data, the requesting company will receive the data required for the service in question in an encrypted format via the BMW Group’s secure back-end.
+Third parties can access selected telematics data only with the customer’s explicit direction at BMW CarData.

 ONE SERVICE, TWO BENEFICIARIES.